 Here’s what scientists have discovered about crumb-catchers so far:

-Your Beard Probably Doesn’t Have Poop in It (But it Still Might Be Pretty Dirty)
+Your Beard Probably Doesn’t Have Poop in It (But It Still Might Be Pretty Dirty)

 Past reports that most beards probably have fecal matter in them were based on a local news report and not exactly scientific in nature.
 Although a spokesperson from Quest Diagnostics lab in Albuquerque did tell a reporter that a few bearded volunteers did have trace amounts of fecal matter in their beards, these observations were not a part of any rigorous academic study.
 Just because a couple of guys in New Mexico have poop in their beards doesn’t mean you do.
-More recent research found that beards have more bacteria that dogs, which might explain why they’re also a man’s best friend.
+More recent research found that beards have more bacteria than dogs, which might explain why they’re also a man’s best friend.

 Beards Are a Symbol of Manliness

 Men with beards may be seen as more mature and as having higher social status, one study found.
 There’s also evidence that men with beards exhibit more dominance, and some controversial research suggesting that bearded men are prone to sexist behaviors.
 Although that final study has since been disputed, beards sure seem to embody masculinity.
-For better or worse.

 Beards May Protect Men From Skin Cancer